 If you have any questions regarding the ESP you are more than welcome to contact the ESP Coordinators at email@example.com.

 Buddy Programme for Exchange Students

 At Copenhagen Business School we have a "Buddy Programme" system where each exchange student will be assigned a CBS "Buddy", who will help in getting through the first few weeks in the new surroundings.
 "Buddies" are CBS students who volunteer to help one or more of our international students.

 What does it mean to have a Buddy?
 It means getting help with those first necessary, but sometimes confusing, things that need to be done right away - before you are used to your new surroundings: being picked up in the airport, help with registration at the National Registry, advice on shopping, post offices and other practical matters.

-Prior to departure, each student will receive a email with the name and contact information for the Buddy.
-It is important that the international student gets in touch with the Buddy to provide him/her with information about arrival time and place (flight number, if applicable).
+Prior to departure, each student will receive an email with the name and contact information of the Buddy.
+It is important that the international student gets in touch with their CBS Buddy to provide him/her with information about arrival time and place (flight number, if applicable).

 Throughout the semester various activities are planned for the international students and their Buddies.

 Frequently Asked Questions: The Buddy Programme